folsomcp/specpolFlow/README.md

 The full documentation can be found here: [folsomcp.github.io/specpolFlow/](https://folsomcp.github.io/specpolFlow/)

+If you use SpecpolFlow in your research, please cite our forthcoming paper from the Journal of Open Source Software.
+The pre-print of the paper is on arXiv here: [https://arxiv.org/abs/2505.18476](https://arxiv.org/abs/2505.18476)

 ## Contact us!
 You can reach the SpF Development Team at: specpolflow@gmail.com